Journalists need to keep reading and writing every day!

 http://marygatling.wordpress.com/2010/02/11/go-somewhere-different/ You will be creating a postcard so you can take photos of Austin or of your vacation…Greetings from Hawaii, for example.

-Week Six – Make a new page and call it… Beatin’ the Heat
+Week Five – Make a new page and call it… Beatin’ the Heat

 Take four photos that illustrate the heat in Austin and how we cool off.
 This could be kids at the fountain at The Triangle, swimmers at Barton Springs or maybe just your dog and a friend sitting in a blow up pool.

-Week Seven – Make a new page and call it…Logos
+Week Six – Make a new page and call it…Logos

 Take three photos of vintage/neon signs such as The Frisco.
 You might want to make a day of it and eat at the restaurant where you take one of your photos.
 Be sure to talk to the waitress or waiter and grab of photo of them.
 Write a caption for one of your photos with a quote included.
 Take a photo of the menu too.
 I am sure it will include some retro graphic we might want to use in the yearbook or newspaper.
 Note the typography.
 We will be deciding on the three type fonts to use for our yearbook when school begins and at yearbook camp!

-Week Eight – Make a new page and call it..Red White & Blue
+Week Seven – Make a new page and call it..Red White & Blue

 Bake something seasonal – birthday cake, 4th of July dessert and take a photo of it (up close – details).

-Week Nine – Make a new page and call it…Let’s Play Dress Up
+Week Eight – Make a new page and call it…Let’s Play Dress Up

 Grab a friend and have him/her pose for you like models do.
 Take closeups of lips, eyes, lashes, earrings, bling bling, clothing, rings and hands.
-Upload the photos so that if you had to create an advertisement for a store, you could.
+Upload the photos so that if you are able to create an advertisement for a store.
 Look at magazines to see how they capture the details.

-Week Ten – Make a new page and call it…Who’s That in the Window?
+Week Nine – Make a new page and call it…Who’s That in the Window?

 Take photos at the mall of window displays being sure to capture the name of the store and the ‘buzz phrases” they are displaying to grab your attention.
 Taking photos of a pet store window display could be very fun!
 The Domain has some excellent window displays!